-Louie and Ava are now 3 and are both such happy, clever determined children, they melt our hearts and we have never felt love like it, they make us proud each and every day.
-Louie is our prince charming, flirting with all the ladies, constantly smiling and will do anything for milky buttons!
-Ava is a cheeky little diva with a magical sense of humor and is constantly singing!
-But they are noticing now they are slightly different and can’t do what other children are doing their same age, it breaks our hearts.
+Louie and Ava are now 6 and are both such happy, clever determined children, they melt our hearts and we have never felt love like it, they make us proud each and every day.
+Louie is our prince charming, flirting with all the ladies, constantly smiling and making people laugh and Ava is a cheeky little diva with a magical sense of humor and is constantly singing!

 As a result of their diagnosis Ava suffers from diplegic Cerebral Palsy (affecting both her lower limbs) and Louie suffers from Quadriplegic Cerebral Palsy (affecting both upper and lower limbs) and also epilepsy.